DmitrySoshnikov/hdl-js/README.md

 ## Development

 1. Fork https://github.com/DmitrySoshnikov/hdl-js repo
+2. If there is an actual issue from the [issues](https://github.com/DmitrySoshnikov/hdl-js/issues) list you'd like to work on, feel free to assign it yourself, or comment on it to avoid collisions (open a new issue if needed)
-2. Make your changes
+3. Make your changes
-3. Make sure `npm test` still passes (add new tests if needed)
+4. Make sure `npm test` still passes (add new tests if needed)
-4. Submit a PR
+5. Submit a PR

 For development from the github repository, run build command to generate the parser module, and transpile JS code: